apache/flink/docs/streaming_guide.md

 #### Policy based windowing
 The policy based windowing is a highly flexible way to specify stream discretisation also called windowing semantics.
 Two types of policies are used for such a specification:

- * `TriggerPolicy` defines when to trigger the reduce UDF on the current window and emit the result.
+ * `TriggerPolicy` defines when to trigger the reduce or transformation UDF on the current window and emit the result.
 In the API it completes a window statement such as: `window(…).every(…)`, while the triggering policy is passed within `every`.

-Several predefined policies are provided in the API, including delta-based, punctuation based, count-based and time-based policies.
-Policies are in general UDFs and can implement any custom behaviour.
+In case the user wants to use tumbling eviction policy (the window is emptied after the transformation) he can omit the `.every(…)` call and pass the trigger policy directly to the `.window(…)` call.

  * `EvictionPolicy` defines the length of a window as a means of a predicate for evicting tuples when they are no longer needed.
 In the API this can be defined by the `window(…)` operation on a stream.
 There are mostly the same predefined policy types provided as for trigger policies.

+Trigger and eviction policies work totally independently of each other.
+The eviction policy continuously maintains a window, into which it adds new elements and based on the eviction logic removes older elements in the order of arrival.
+The trigger policy on the other hand only decided at each new incoming element, whether it should trigger computation (and output results) on the currently maintained window.

+Several predefined policies are provided in the API, including delta-based, punctuation based, count-based and time-based policies.
+Policies are in general UDFs and can implement any custom behaviour.

 In addition to the `dataStream.window(…).every(…)` style users can specifically pass the trigger and eviction policies during the window call: